sunnybhambhani/todayslearning/inProgress/beyond_basics_unlocking_hidden_capabilities_of_k8s.md

 ### Pod Disruption Budget

-Before we dive more into this topic, lets first understand what exactly is disruption?
+Before we dive more into this topic, lets first understand what exactly disruption is?

-#### What is disruption?
+#### Disruption?

 In the context of Kubernetes, a disruption refers to a planned or unplanned event that causes a pod to become unavailable for some amount of time.
 A disruption can happen for many reasons, it can be voluntary or involuntary such as:
 - Node maintenance: Any pods that are currently running on a node may become momentarily inaccessible when that node must be brought down for maintenance, such as to apply security updates or hardware upgrades.